How Many Ml In A Meter

 • 1 liter (L) = 1,000 milliliters (mL)

-This is a crucial relationship.
+Basically a crucial relationship.
 It tells us that if we have a volume expressed in cubic meters, we can easily convert it to milliliters by multiplying by 1,000,000.
-However, remember that you need to be working with a volume, not just a length in meters.
+That said, remember that you need to be working with a volume, not just a length in meters.

 A More Comprehensive Overview of Metric Conversions